foreverphoenix/the-phoenix-flavour/content/tpf/mod-installation/essential-mods.md

 The first set of console commands we want run automatically can be added now (more mod-related ones will come later).
 [Multiple Floors Sandboxing](https://www.nexusmods.com/skyrimspecialedition/mods/4524) merely changes two existing game settings which can simply edited through the console, thus removing the need for an additional plugin.

-The third command will disable an effect called "character lighting" which i
+The third command will disable a fairly ugly effect called "character lighting".

 - Double-click **Autorun Console Commands** in Mod Organizer 2.
 - Switch to the **Textfiles** tab and select the **Autorun.txt** file.